ASA logo

 A practical mental health guide for international students in Australia.

-1. The most common sources of psychological distress among international students In university outpatient clinics, many international students come for help only after they are under increasing pressure.
-Common stressors include: - Cross-cultural adaptation and loneliness - Academic and visa requirements - Family expectations and career anxiety - Sleep disturbances, dietary changes and chronic fatigue
+1. Common sources of distress among international students In university clinics, many students seek help only after multiple stressors accumulate.
+Frequent contributors include: - Cross-cultural adjustment and social isolation - Academic pressure and visa requirements - Family expectations and career anxiety - Sleep disruption, appetite change, and chronic fatigue

-4. What should parents do if they don’t understand?
-Many East Asian families are still conservative about mental health issues.
-As an adult, you can start by building a support system for yourself within a compliance and confidentiality framework: - Establish a stable relationship with GP/consultant first; - Use Chinese resources to explain to family members when necessary; - Do not stop taking medication or interrupt treatment due to external pressure; - Continuously evaluate and adjust the plan through follow-up visits.
+4. What to do when parents do not understand Many East Asian families still hold conservative views about mental health.
+As an adult, you can build support safely within confidentiality and clinical governance: - Establish consistent care with a GP/counsellor - Use culturally and linguistically appropriate resources to communicate with family - Do not stop medication or treatment abruptly due to external pressure - Use scheduled follow-up to review and adjust your care plan

-5. Available support resources (Australia) - University Counseling and Student Support Center - GP and Mental Health Care Plan pathways - Community cultural support organizations and peer networks - 24-hour crisis hotline: Lifeline 13 11 14 (in emergencies call 000)
+5. Available support options in Australia - University counselling and student support services - GP pathway and Mental Health Care Plan - Community cultural support groups and peer networks - Crisis support: Lifeline 13 11 14 (call 000 in emergencies)